rust-lang/reference/src/items/unions.md

 }
 ```

-As you could see, in many aspects (except for layouts, safety and ownership)
+As you could see, in many aspects (except for layouts, safety, and ownership)
 unions behave exactly like structs, largely as a consequence of inheriting
 their syntactic shape from structs.
 This is also true for many unmentioned
 aspects of Rust language (such as privacy, name resolution, type inference,